WriteMentor Novel and Picture Book Awards 2023

 All entries will be sent digitally.
 We are committed to being green and want to keep costs for writers down, so mail entries will not be allowed.

-If you are unable to pay this, simply type CONCESSION in the box on the entry form.
+If you are unable to pay the entry fee, simply type CONCESSION in the box on the entry form.
 You do not need to provide any evidence or explanation for this.
 However we are limiting the FREE entries this year to 30 and one FREE entry per person.

 If you are long listed for the novel award, we will contact you after the announcement to ask for your full manuscript.
 Please send this within 7 days.
 If you are shortlisted, we will forward your full manuscript onto our judges.